smithy-lang/smithy-rs/design/src/rfcs/rfc0003_presigning_api.md

 ```

 This API requires a client, and for use-cases where no actual service calls need to be made,
-customers should be able to create pre-signed URLs without the overhead of an HTTP client.
+customers should be able to create presigned URLs without the overhead of an HTTP client.
 Once the [HTTP Versions RFC](./rfc0002_http_versions.md) is implemented, the underlying HTTP client
 won't be created until the first service call, so there will be no HTTP client overhead to
 this approach.

 In a step away from the general pattern of keeping fluent client capabilities in line with Smithy client capabilities,
-creating pre-signed URLs directly from the Smithy client will not be supported.
+creating presigned URLs directly from the Smithy client will not be supported.
 This is for two reasons:
-- Pre-signed URLs are not currently a Smithy concept.
+- Presigned URLs are not currently a Smithy concept.
-- The Smithy client is not code generated, so adding a method to do pre-signing would apply to all operations,
+- The Smithy client is not code generated, so adding a method to do presigning would apply to all operations,
-  but not all operations can be pre-signed.
+  but not all operations can be presigned.

-**Note:** Pre-signing *needs* to be `async` because the underlying credentials provider used to sign the
+**Note:** Presigning *needs* to be `async` because the underlying credentials provider used to sign the
 request *may* need to make service calls to acquire the credentials.

-Input Pre-signed URL API
+Input Presigned URL API
 ------------------------

-Even though generating a pre-signed URL through the fluent client doesn't necessitate an HTTP client,
+Even though generating a presigned URL through the fluent client doesn't necessitate an HTTP client,
-it will be clearer that this is the case by allowing the creation of pre-signed URLs directly from an input.
+it will be clearer that this is the case by allowing the creation of presigned URLs directly from an input.
 This would look as follows:

 ```rust